fudavd/EC_swarm/README.md

 REQUIREMENTS
 ------------

-This EC pipeline requires the following for the simulator [Isaac Gym](https://developer.nvidia.com/isaac-gym):
+This EC pipeline requires the following for the simulator <a href="https://developer.nvidia.com/isaac-gym" target="_blank">Isaac Gym</a>:
 * Ubuntu 18.04 or 20.04
 * CUDAnn (only an installation is required, there is no need to use it)
-* Python 3.6, 3.7, 3.8
+* Python 3.8

 ## Installation
 - clone the repository